liannnix/altrepoapi/README.md

 # ALTRepo API

-ALTRepo API is a REST API for the repository database of ALT distribution.ALTRepo API allows users to get the necessary information regards to the repository by GET requests.
+ALTRepo API is a REST API for the repository database of ALT distribution.
+ALTRepo API allows users to get the necessary information regards to the repository by GET requests.

 API documentation is available by Swagger web-interface at